Child labor laws in the United States: Reformation of child labor laws

 The start of the 20th century was the time when reform efforts became widespread.
 The National Child Labor Committee, an organization dedicated to the abolition of all child labor, was formed in 1904.
 By publishing information on the lives and working conditions of young workers, it helped to mobilize popular support for state-level child labor laws.
 These laws were often paired with compulsory education laws which were designed to curtail child labor to an extent, keep children in school, and out of the paid labor market until a specified age (usually 12, 14, or 16 years.)
 In 1906 Republican Senator Albert J. Beveridge introduced the first child labor bill at the national level that brought heightened attention to the topic.
 The bill was later turned down by President Theodore Roosevelt.

 In 1916, under pressure from the National Child Labor Committee (NCLC) and the National Consumers League, the United States Congress passed the Keating–Owen Act, outlawing interstate commerce involving goods produced by employees under the ages of 14, 15 or 16, depending on the type of work.
 Southern Democrats were opposed but did not filibuster the bill.
 President Woodrow Wilson had ignored the issue but now endorsed the bill at the last minute under pressure from party leaders who stressed how popular the idea was, especially among the emerging class of women voters.
 He told Democratic Congressmen they needed to pass this law and also a workman's compensation law to satisfy the national progressive movement and to win the 1916 election against a reunited GOP.
 Child labor had officially become an issue of concern to the federal government and it was the first federal child labor law.
 However, the U.S. Supreme Court struck down the law in Hammer v.
 Dagenhart (1918) because it regulated commerce that did not cross state lines.
 Congress used its taxing power by passing a 10-percent tax on businesses that used child labor, but that was struck down by the Supreme Court in Bailey v.
 Drexel Furniture (1923).
-Child labor was finally ended in the 1930s.
+Child labor was significantly reduced by the 1930s.

 In response to these setbacks, Congress, on June 2, 1924, approved a Constitutional amendment that would authorize Congress to regulate "labor of persons under eighteen years of age", and submitted it to the states for ratification.
 Only five states ratified the amendment in the 1920s.
 However, President Franklin D. Roosevelt’s administration supported it, and another 14 states signed on in 1933 (his first year in office); 28 states in all had given their approval by 1937.
-An additional 10 states were needed at the time to ratify the proposed amendment.
+An additional 8 states were needed at the time to ratify the proposed amendment.

 The common legal opinion on federal child labor regulation reversed in the 1930s.
 Congress passed the Fair Labor Standards Act in 1938 regulating the employment of those under 16 or 18 years of age, and the Supreme Court upheld the law.
 After this shift, the amendment has been described as "moot" and effectively part of the Constitution.